 But, there’s another problem: ACs over ten years old use R22 coolant, which is becoming rare.
 The EPA phased it out slowly over a decade, and no one manufacturers it anymore.

-If your old AC has a significant leak, it’s usually more cost-effective to replace it.
-At Snowflake, we do our best to keep an old unit running if you don’t want to buy a new yet.
+If your old system has a significant leak, it’s usually more cost-effective to replace your air conditioner At Snowflake, we do our best to keep an old unit running if you don’t want to buy a new yet.
 We’ll use dye to pinpoint the leak and let you see how minor or severe it is.